 What the virtual circle seeks to deny in its privatization of experience is the common quality of our functionality as free and mutually responsible agents.
 To assert that we share a defining and species-specific functionality is to suggest that a posteriori private experience is not the determining factor of personhood, that what is common to our humanity is not the uniqueness of our experiences but the a priori nature that processes them.
 To value only our uniqueness is to tempt us to comparisons of value that depersonalize some while entitling others depending on their proximity to us or to our own private valuations.
 To ignore the responsibility that our preferential freedom imposes upon our common nature is to sanction license and induce the anomie of purposelessness, an ontology in which our freedom serves no formal end beyond private interest and no final end from our formal nature.
 This nihilism is a hallmark of postmodernism and can only exist where a living awareness of preferential freedom and its concomitant responsibility are denied.
-To see persons as entirely autonomous agents without nature and inherency is to isolate us in the spheres of our self-interest and render other persons as obstacles to our concerns rather than fellow communitarians in search of common gratifications (see “Toward a Public Morality”).
-And while it possibly distorts our sense of self, it necessarily deforms societies into competing interest groups jostling for power in the public square (see “Two Senses of the Common Good”).
+To see persons as entirely autonomous agents without nature and inherency is to isolate them in the spheres of self-interest and render other persons as obstacles rather than fellow communitarians in search of common gratifications (see “Toward a Public Morality”).
+And while this process possibly distorts our sense of self, it necessarily deforms societies into competing interest groups jostling for power in the public square (see “Two Senses of the Common Good”).